Medical marijuana as an alternative for pain management.

 A study published by JAMA in 2014 showed that legal, medical marijuana programs are associated with a reduction in the use of opioids.
 States with medical marijuana laws had a 24.8 percent lower mean annual opioid overdose mortality rate compared to states without these laws.

-The Illinois Opioid Alternative Pilot Program (OAPP) requires physicians to be the gatekeepers who control access to medical cannabis.
-Doctors of medicine or osteopathy who have a current and valid Illinois license under the Medical Practice Act and a current, valid Illinois controlled substances license are allowed to certify a qualifying patient for medical cannabis use.
+The Illinois Opioid Alternative Pilot Program (OAPP) requires physicians to be the gatekeepers who control access to medical marijuana.
+Doctors of medicine or osteopathy who have a current and valid Illinois license under the Medical Practice Act and a current, valid Illinois controlled substances license are allowed to certify a qualifying patient for medical marijuana use.
 No other licensed professionals (including dentists) may do so.
 The physician must also have a bona fide physician-patient relationship with the qualifying patient.